numpy/numpy/doc/source/reference/arrays.dtypes.rst

 1. Type of the data (integer, float, Python object, etc.)
 2. Size of the data (how many bytes is in *e.g.* the integer)
 3. Byte order of the data (:term:`little-endian` or :term:`big-endian`)
-4. If the data type is a :term:`record`, an aggregate of other data types, (*e.g.*, describing an array item consisting of an integer and a float),
+4. If the data type is :term:`structured`, an aggregate of other data types, (*e.g.*, describing an array item consisting of an integer and a float),

-   1. what are the names of the ":term:`fields <field>`" of the record, by which they can be :ref:`accessed <arrays.indexing.rec>`,
+   1. what are the names of the ":term:`fields <field>`" of the structure, by which they can be :ref:`accessed <arrays.indexing.fields>`,
    2. what is the data-type of each :term:`field`, and
    3. which part of the memory block each field takes.